 The majority of words in any language are symbols, according to Peirce’s classification.
 Nonetheless, iconic elements do constitute some part of the vocabulary – any language contains a number of imitative words the form of which roughly reflects their ‘meanings’.

-Despite the long and persistent interest in lexical iconicity, unfortunately, there is no clear terminological basis existing in modern linguistics.
+Despite the long and persistent interest in lexical iconicity, unfortunately, there is no clear terminological basis in modern linguistics.

-Perhaps the most frequently quoted work on the subject of language iconicity is Sound Symbolism (1994: 1-12), edited by L. Hinton, J. Nickols and J.J.
+Among English publications, probably the most frequently quoted work on the subject of language iconicity is Sound Symbolism (1994), edited by L. Hinton, J. Nickols and J.J.
 Ohala.
-Hinton et al. in the Introduction to their volume the following classification of iconic words is given:
+Hinton et al. In the Introduction (pp. 1-12) to their volume the following classification of iconic words is given:

-The second classification of iconic words despite being designed three decades earlier (Voronin 1969) is not as well known as the one proposed in Hinton et al., but nevertheless, it gives a more detailed subdivision.
+The other classification of iconic words despite being designed three decades earlier (Voronin 1969) is not as well known as the one proposed in Hinton et al., but nevertheless, it gives a more detailed subdivision.

 Frequentatives designate vibratory dissonance-like sounds, the core element being R of some quality (purr, historically /pʋr/).